Attack data that ships with the answer key.

 SCADA + injection.

-Seven cyber-range artefacts wrap one 9-artefact BLAKE3 seal.
+Seven cyber-range artefacts wrap one multi-part evidence cryptographic hash seal.

-pcapng, signals.parquet, truth.ndjson, alarms.json, commands.json, asset_inventory.json, and the inner 9-artefact BLAKE3 evidence bundle (contract, determinism, constraint, utility, privacy, run telemetry, engine manifest, artefact index, release seal) — all hashed and chained into a tamper-evident.tar.zst bundle.
+pcapng, signals.parquet, truth.ndjson, alarms.json, commands.json, asset_inventory.json, and the inner multi-part evidence cryptographic hash evidence bundle (contract, determinism, constraint, utility, privacy, run telemetry, evidence record, artefact index, evidence seal) — all hashed and chained into a tamper-evident.tar.zst bundle.

 Every injected event carries its MITRE technique ID, payload hash, target asset, and entry/exit timestamps in the truth file.
 Your detection engine has nothing to guess.
 The 20 showcased below are a representative slice of the full 67-technique catalog (the public ATT&CK ICS technique set) spanning every ATT&CK for ICS tactic from Initial Access through Impact.